hjs-spec/eusair-jep-initial-assessment/docs/GOVERNANCE_CHARTER.md

 As per **Art.
 7A(5)**, a primary object of the Foundation is:
 > *"Collaborate with regulatory authorities... academic institutions, and industry alliances to promote the global adoption of responsible expression infrastructure."*

-This pilot represents the Foundation's commitment to aligning HJS with the **EU AI Act** as a neutral, third-party verification layer.
+This pilot represents the Foundation's commitment to aligning JEP with the **EU AI Act** as a neutral, third-party verification layer.